BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 :width: 7.00in
-By incorporating sex as a covariate in `model_penguin_mass_categorical` the estimated distribution of $\sigma$ from this model is centered around 300 grams, which lower value than estimated by our fixed mean model and our single covariate model.
+By incorporating sex as a covariate in `model_penguin_mass_categorical` the estimated distribution of $\sigma$ from this model is centered around 300 grams, which is a lower value than the estimated by our fixed mean model and our single covariate model.
 This figure is generated from Code Block [forest_multiple_models](forest_multiple_models).
 ```